 ARE YOU GOING TO EVERY RNLI LIFEBOAT STATION?

 Yes.
 There are currently 238 operational RNLI lifeboat stations and I’m going to every single one of them.

 HOW LONG WILL IT TAKE?

-If I manage to keep going at the current pace, I expect to finish by the end of 2021.
-That means it will have taken me around seven years from start to finish.
+If I manage to keep going at the current pace, I expect to finish by the end of 2022.
+That means it will have taken me around eight years from start to finish!

 ARE YOU GOING TO MY LOCAL STATION?

 I certainly am!
 If there’s an RNLI station near you, I’ll be visiting it at some point (if I haven’t already).